chippers/blog/content/thing/tauri-params.md

 To recap, a higher level crate can provide an acceptably less-stable API to perform the same compile-time type checking. [`tauri`] core can stay the same, which is beneficial for the audit that will be performed on it.

-I've been calling it the concept of stronger type checking in another crate as a higher level crate.
-This "higher level crate" does not currently exist as an available library, but may soon in the future based on lessons we've learned with current strong typing mechanics.
+I've been referring to the concept of stronger type checking in another crate as a higher level crate.
+This "higher level crate" does not currently exist as an available library, but may soon exist in the future based on lessons we've learned with current strong typing mechanics.
 Nevertheless, these concepts do not need to be exposed as a higher level crate in order to take advantage of the stronger typing.

 ## Stronger Typing, Now

-I will go over various methods that you can take advantage of directly in your own application code without needing a higher level crate to provide it. _A uniform higher level crate would make it easier, however._ The methods require a variety of Rust knowledge, but from this point on I will assume you have read and understood [The Rust Book] along with a fair amount of practice.
+Here I will cover various methods that you can take advantage of directly in your own application code without needing a higher level crate(_a higher level crate would make it easier, however_).
+The methods require a variety of Rust knowledge, but from this point on I will assume you have read and understood [The Rust Book] along with a fair amount of practice.

 ### Converting at the Boundaries